 Alternatively, in the preceding example, you can use standard JDBC functionality, such as getObject, to retrieve an Oracle object from the database as an instance of java.sql.Struct.
-Because getObject returns a java.lang.Object, you must cast the output of the method to Struct.
+The getObject method returns a java.lang.Object, so, you must cast the output of the method to struct.
 For example: